systemsnmr/systemsnmr.github.io/about.md

 subtitle: What is Systems NMR?
 ---

-Systems NMR combines Nuclear Magnetic Resonance spectroscopy and mathematical modeling for quantitative visualization and analysis of medium-sized biomolecular networks (dozens of reactions).
+Systems NMR integrates Nuclear Magnetic Resonance spectroscopy and mathematical modeling for quantitative visualization and analysis of medium-sized biomolecular networks (dozens of reactions).
 <!-- The concept was developed at [ETH Zürich](http://www.allainlab.ethz.ch/people/person-detail.html?persid=125247).
 -->